Crosby, Stills, Nash & Young: Individual activity

 The group members fared less well in 1973.
 Young recorded two dark albums.
 The first, Time Fades Away, chronicled his winter tour that followed the death of his Crazy Horse bandmate Danny Whitten from an alcohol/Valium overdose, a tour Crosby and Nash joined mid-way.
 A critical success despite his personal misgivings, it attained a RIAA gold certification before stalling at No. 22.
-The second album, Tonight's the Night, inspired by the death of CSNY roadie Bruce Berry, was so dark that Reprise Records refused to release it until 1975.
-Although it is widely regarded as his magnum opus, it only reached No. 25.
+The second album, Tonight's the Night, inspired by the death of CSNY roadie Bruce Berry, was so dark that Reprise Records refused to release it until 1975, though it was critically acclaimed, it only reached No. 25.
 Crosby spearheaded and produced a reunion album of the original Byrds quintet which was a notable critical failure upon its release in March 1973.
 The most commercially successful Byrds album since 1966, it sold only marginally well by CSNY's standards, peaking at No. 20.
 Stills released a second Manassas record in April 1973 and Nash recorded his second solo album Wild Tales (released in January 1974); again, neither disc sold to expectations, peaking respectively at No. 26 and No. 34.
 Apart from Time Fades Away, none of the CSNY-related albums in 1973 were certified gold in the US, a first for the band.